POSTMORTEM: HOT LAP RACING

 Over our more than 11 years of existence, Zero Games worked on many

-different games and projects (around more than 30 if my memory is still good), and we often says that having a game released is always a bit of a miracle as making games is something that could be sometimes very complicated -also because we witnessed a lot of projects being killed before being released-.
+different games and projects (around more than 30 if my memory is still good), and we often says that having a game released is always a bit of a miracle as making games is something that could be sometimes very complicated -also because we witnessed far too many projects being killed before being released-.

 It never been so true with Hot Lap Racing.